KATE - The wise one

 ESHA - The playful one

-Born at Twycross Zoo in 2014, Esha will be arriving at Blackpool Zoo soon.
+Born at Twycross Zoo in 2014, Esha arrived at Blackpool Zoo in August 2018.

 Esha is a very active, playful and inquisitive member of the herd.
 Although she is daughter to Noorjahan, Esha spends a lot of time with Tara and is very playful towards her.
 She also spends a lot of time with Minbu and does push her luck especially around food, although Minbu lets her get away with it.
 As the youngest in the herd, Noorjahan, Minbu and Tara all show maternal bonds with her and all three value her as the most important member of the herd.